 Of the 11 awards one category – Improving Patient Experience – was dedicated to patients’ and service users’ experiences of their treatment with the Trust.

-Three new categories recognised volunteers for their unstinting commitment, newly qualified nurses and those who help promote equality and diversity.
+Other categories recognised volunteers for their unstinting commitment, newly qualified nurses and those who help promote equality and diversity.